Sagebox/CKwargs/README.md

 auto& window = NewWindow("MyWindow");
 ```

-All the way to using any number of keywords to change the nature of the window
+All the way to using any number of keywords to change the nature of the window:

 ```C++
 auto& window - NewWindow("MyWindow", Size={1200,800}, bgColor="blue", Resizeable=true, Realtime=true, Font=25);
 ```

-or any combination in-between -- this keeps `NewWindow()` simple when you just want the defaults, or more complex when you don't.
+or any combination in-between -- this keeps `NewWindow()` simple when you just want the defaults, simultaneously allowing it to be more complex when you don't.

 ## Advantages of Keywords